GSA/digitalgov.gov/content/news/2023/06/2023-06-13-how-to-choose-the-right-metrics-for-your-intranet.md

 To ensure your intranet meets its intended goals, each objective should pair with one or more metrics that provide means to quantify or qualitatively analyze the performance relative to that objective.

-The table below outlines eight common objectives for a federal intranet and the corresponding metrics that can help measure the success in achieving these objectives.

 <table class="usa-table usa-table--borderless">
-<caption>Borderless table: A borderless table can be useful when you want the information to feel more a part of the text it accompanies and extends.</caption>
+<caption>The table below outlines eight common objectives for a federal intranet and the corresponding metrics that can help measure the success in achieving these objectives.</caption>
   <thead>
     <tr>
       <th scope="col">Objectives</th>